-For more information on:

-- DB2 environment variables, see "DB2 Registry Values and Environment Variables" on page 104, or refer to the Administration Guide. - Configuration parameters, refer to the Administration Guide.
+For more information on: For more information on: - PO 90 DB2 environment variables, see "DB2 Registry Values and Environment Variables" on page 108, or refer to the Administration Guide.
+Configuration parameters, refer to the Administration Guide .

-3 To activate an item in the response file, remove the asterisk (\) to the left of the keyword/registry value, erase the current setting to the right of the value and type in a new setting.
+3 To activate an item in the response file, remove the asterisk () to the left of the keyword/registry value, erase the current setting to the right of the value and type in a new setting.
 The possible settings are listed to the right of the current setting.